 Even in the best of circumstances, home buying or selling is stressful, and some of the biggest potential deal-breakers lurk in the time right before the sale closes.
 Home buying stress can be easily avoided, however, with the following five home buying tips.

-Home Buying Tip #1 – Home inspection results
+Home Buying Tip #1 – Get a Home Inspection

 Today’s home purchase contracts typically include a home inspection contingency clause, which allows the buyers to choose and hire a home inspector to thoroughly evaluate the property.
 Once the contract has been signed, the home inspection usually happens quickly.
 Arriving with the buyer, the home inspector will go through the entire property for a thorough two- to three-hour evaluation of a home’s structural and mechanical condition.
 Home inspectors may also do tests for radon gas, check for wood-destroying insects or perform other services requested by the buyer.

 Findings can range from minor issues calling for low-cost repairs to major toxic troubles like the presence of underground oil tanks, mold, asbestos, termite infestations, rodent overruns, and lots of dangerous lead paint.
 Depending on the severity of the findings (which, by the way, are only reported to the hiring party), there is either a new round of home buying negotiation accommodating the price and execution of repairs, or an abrupt halt to the home buying proceedings due to costly and dangerous problems.